Product navigation

-The security story stays productized without flattening the truth: additive V3 hardening, integration rails, audit packets, launch blockers, and the cryptographic rails behind the protocol.
+The security story stays productized without flattening the truth: additive V3 hardening, integration rails, audit packets, readiness gates, and the cryptographic rails behind the protocol.

 Baseline proof and dedicated V3 proof packet are both reviewer-facing

-On-chain proof anchors exposed in the Devnet evidence path
+On-chain proof anchors exposed in the Testnet evidence path

 Grant, fund, gaming, and enterprise service packs remain part of the UI

-Trust boundary, custody summary, and mainnet framing should update in the same surface where hardening and launch discipline are reviewed.
+Trust posture, custody summary, and mainnet framing should update in the same surface where hardening and launch discipline are reviewed.

 Security architecture